 The Fall Green Teacher program will run during the months of October and November.

-Each year the Parent Council allocates funds to sponsor a visiting “Green Teacher” who provides curriculum-based environmental learning in the Hillside Garden behind our school.
-Last year, students and teachers enjoyed outdoor education about habitats, biodiversity and more!
+Each year Parent Council allocates funds to sponsor a visiting “Green Teacher” who provides curriculum-based environmental learning in the Hillside Garden behind our school.
+Students and teachers will enjoy outdoor education about habitats, biodiversity and more.

-All JK/SK, Grade 2, 4 & 6 classes are outside exploring and learning in the Nature Garden with our Green Teacher!
+All JK/SK, Grade 2, 4 & 6 classes will be outside exploring and learning in the Nature Garden with our Green Teacher!

 The Hillside Garden